brightsign/brightsign-npu-gaze-extension/README.md

 **Build a custom SDK from public source**

 The platform SDK can be built from public sources.
-Browse OS releases from the [BrightSign Open Source](https://docs.brightsign.biz/space/DOC/2378039297/BrightSign+Open+Source+Resources) page.
-Set the environment variable in the next code block to the desired OS release version.
+Browse OS releases from the [BrightSign Open Source](https://docs.brightsign.biz/releases/brightsign-open-source) page.
+Set the environment variable in the next code block to the desired os release version.

 ```sh
 # Download BrightSign OS and extract